 - Start by making the salad dressing.
 Add all of the ingredients to a small dish and whisk until smooth.
 Place in the fridge until ready to serve.

-- While it’s cooling, prep the rest of the salad.
-Add the lettuce to a large bowl and top with hard boiled eggs, sliced avocado, red onion, and cherry tomatoes.
-Slice the chicken into large chunks and top the salad.
+- Add the lettuce to a large bowl and top with hard-boiled eggs, sliced avocado, red onion, cherry tomatoes, and cheese if desired.
+Slice the chicken into large chunks or strips and top the salad.
 Serve with prepared dressing.

 SO good the whole family loved it!
 Even my toddler.will definitely make again.

 Molly Thompson says

 Soooo good!
 I used 1/2 cup of regular flour because I didn't have any tapioca on hand and they were delicious!